MajinEvelyn/aphelo30/README.md

 There are 4 bosses for heat set inserts on the underside of each half's top case.
 Press them into each boss with a soldering iron, and use your M2 screws through the holes in the bottom case to screw into the heat set inserts.
 There are heat set insert soldering tips available for pretty cheap to make this process easy, but I've heard this is easy enough with typical soldering iron tips.

+## Carrying Case

+I designed this to slide in both halves vertically, with the USB ports facing up and open air to protect the keycaps.
+It is not fully enclosed because for my use case I am placing it in a bag.
+I glued some felt to the bottom of the case to cushion it, and ribbons to make pulling the keeb halves out easy.

 ## Firmware
 ZMK: https://github.com/MajinEvelyn/zmk-config-aphelo30